sanjayk-0906/ip-hub-threat-intelligence/README.md

 # 3D globe visualisation for cyber threat analyisis (IP-HUB)

-This repository contains a personal web programming project using ThreeJS and FastAPI.
+This repository contains a cyber threat intelligence web application developed using Three.js and FastAPI.

 # Features